GB-4

 GB-4 (Glide Bomb No.4) was a precision guided munition developed by the United States during World War II.
 GB-4s used a television guidance system with the weapon being steered by a TV bombardier operating a joystick in the launch aircraft.

-The first GB-4s (then known as MX-607s) were tested at Eglin Air Force Base during August of 1943.
+The first GB-4s (then known as MX-607s) were tested at Eglin Air Force Base during August 1943.
 During testing the GB-4's circular error probable accuracy was found to be 200 ft.
-The type was ordered into production on the 15 January 1944.
+The type was ordered into production on 15 January 1944.
 Although approved for operational use, the typed suffered from reliability problems throughout testing.

 The GB-4 was briefly used in combat by the 388th Bomber Group, based in eastern England, but its performance was deemed unsatisfactory.
 1,200 GB-4's were delivered to the USAAF however poor combat results lead to a decision to halt further deliveries in February 1945.